syncfusion-content/winui-docs/winui/Cartesian-Charts/Line.md

 ---
 layout: post
-title: Line Chart in WinUI Cartesian Chart control | Syncfusion
+title: Line Chart in WinUI Chart control | Syncfusion
-description: Learn here all about the line chart and its type in Syncfusion WinUI Cartesian Chart (SfCartesianChart) control.
+description: Learn here all about the line chart and its type in Syncfusion WinUI Chart (SfCartesianChart) control.
 platform: WinUI
 control: SfCartesianChart
 documentation: ug
 ---

-# Line Chart in WinUI Cartesian Chart (SfCartesianChart)
+# Line Chart in WinUI Chart (SfCartesianChart)

 ## Line Chart

 Line chart is used to represent the data trends at equal intervals by connecting points on a plot with straight lines.
 To render a line chart, create an instance of [LineSeries](), and add it to the [Series]() collection property of [SfCartesianChart]().

-The following code sample explains how to create a simple [LineSeries]().

 {% tabs %}